polkadot-fellows/RFCs/text/0027-corejam.md

 type ItemHash = [u8; 32];
 ```

+The logic in `accumulate` may need to know how the various Work Items arrived into a processed Work Package.
+Since a Work Package could have multiple Work Items of the same Work Class, it makes sense to have a separate inner `Vec` for Work Items sharing the Authorization (by virtue of being in the same Work Package).

 As stated, there is an amount of weight which it is allowed to use before being forcibly terminated and any non-committed state changes lost.
 The lowest amount of weight provided to `accumulate` is defined as the number of `WorkResult` values passed in `results` to `accumulate` multiplied by the `accumulate` field of the Work Class's weight requirements.

 However, the actual amount of weight may be substantially more.
 Each Work Package is allotted a specific amount of weight for all on-chain activity (`weight_per_package` above) and has a weight liability defined by the weight requirements of all Work Items it contains (`total_weight_requirement` above).
 Any weight remaining after the liability (i.e. `weight_per_package - total_weight_requirement`) may be apportioned to the Work Classes of Items within the Report on a pro-rata basis according to the amount of weight they utilized during `refine`.
 Any weight unutilized by classes within one package may be carried over to the next package and utilized there.